silentstranger5/blog/content/posts/json/json-parser.md

 Almost all of those functions are simple enough to read, so I don't think that any comments are necessary.

 There is one function, however, that deserves some attention. `substring` accepts three arguments: a string, a start position, and an end position.
 It returns a *copy* of `s[start:end]`.
 We will use `substring` primarily to write token lexemes.
 Since our tokens must be independent of the source string (we will use them later in the parser), we obtain copies of substrings that represent tokens. `size` can be calculated from the position arguments.
 We add one to the size since we need space to store the terminating null byte.
-We then use `strncpy` to copy `size` bytes from `s + start` and set the last byte of our string to zero to terminate it.
+Then we use `strncpy` to copy `size` bytes from `s + start` and set the last byte of our string to zero to terminate it.

-Here are some more helper functions that will be needed later:
+Here are some more utility functions that we'll need later:

 ```c
 // check if c is a digit